Like it? Share it!

 May 5th is World Asthma Day

-As a BCRPA certified personal trainer and an INFOFIT rehabilitation specialist, a common health issue I deal with is exercise-induced asthma.
+As a BCRPA certified personal trainer and an Infofit rehabilitation specialist, a common health issue I deal with is exercise-induced asthma.
 Exercise-induced asthma is a condition when the airways become sensitive from temperature and humidity changes when breathing in cold, dry air through the mouth.
 Air that passes through the mouth bypasses the nose, which normally humidifies and warms the air prior to its reaching the lungs.
 Cold, dry air irritates hypersensitive lungs that have become inflamed thus causing the bronchial tubes to spasm.
 The muscles surrounding the irritated bronchial tubes tighten and narrow which makes breathing difficult.
 When having an asthma attack there is also an increase of mucus in the lungs further limiting breathing and resulting in wheezing, coughing or tightness in the chest.

 Working Out Plays a Part in Reducing the Frequency and Severity of Attacks